 What is drink spiking?

-Drink spiking is when somebody places a substance in your drink unbeknown to yourself.
+Drink spiking is when somebody places a substance in your drink unbeknown to you.
 There are a whole host of reasons why somebody may wish to do this – from just a minor prank to committing serious crimes like robbery, assault, and rape.

 The problem with drink spiking is that the victims cannot remember the events leading up to or after the spiking, which means all too often, crimes go undetected.